ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 Cluster Autoscaler can clean up the idle Kubernetes Node that remains.
 It is recommended to configure your RayCluster so that only one Ray pod fits per Kubernetes Node.
-If you follow this pattern, Ray autoscaler Pod scaling events will correspond roughly one-to-one with cluster autoscaler Node scaling events. ("Roughly" because it is possible for a Ray pod be deleted and replaced with a new Ray pod before the underlying Kubernetes Node is scaled down.)
+If you follow this pattern, Ray autoscaler Pod scaling events will correspond roughly one-to-one with cluster autoscaler Node scaling events.
+(We say "roughly" because it is possible for a Ray pod be deleted and replaced with a new Ray pod before the underlying Kubernetes Node is scaled down.)